denis23x/deepwood/readme.md

 ## [Run Game For Free on Itch.io](https://denis23x.itch.io/deepwood)

-### Description
+### Description 🕹️

 Embark on an epic journey in this action-packed 2D platformer!
 Play as a brave knight, armed with a trusty sword and unyielding courage, as you traverse dense, mystical woods and treacherous, shadowy caves.

-### Features
+### Features ⭐️

-• Classic 2D platformer gameplay with modern twists.
+- Classic 2D platformer gameplay with modern twists.

-• Beautifully hand-drawn environments that bring the woods and caves to life.
+- Beautifully hand-drawn environments that bring the woods and caves to life.

-• Engaging combat mechanics with upgradeable power ups.
+- Engaging combat mechanics with upgradeable power ups.

-• An epic boss fight with the demon, combining strategy and precision.
+- An epic boss fight with the demon, combining strategy and precision.

-### About
+### About 👨🏻‍💻

 I decided to try making a simple game and I got hooked, it's very exciting to set up all these traps and think through the game design.

+> I’m a full-stack Node.js developer with a passion for game development.
+If you’re looking for a dedicated and creative developer to join your team, I’d love to connect!

 Another pet project in my collection, a brief game that takes 3–5 minutes to complete, for development download this repository and open the project in Godot.

-### Thanks
+### Thanks 🙏

+My good friend **Gennadiy Uvarov** for testing this game!

 The game uses free assets from the following authors, I thank them for the materials provided!